 The UK economy after Britain leaves the EU

-A number of experts have speculated on the impact that Brexit will have on the British economy once the UK’s withdrawal is finalised.
-Some say that the economic slowdown is likely to continue and that that the UK might actually be worse off than if it had voted to remain.
+Many experts have assessed the potential impact that Brexit will have on the British economy once the UK’s withdrawal is finalised.
+Some say that the economic slowdown is likely to continue and that that the UK might be worse off than if it had voted to remain.

 Brexit timeline so far